 3 Reasons Sellers Overprice Homes

-We know why sellers overprice their home.
+We know why sellers overprice their home with renovations done from United PLumbing Heating Air & Electric.
 It’s always one of three reasons.
 Need, greed, or ego.
 We all know the market doesn’t care what a seller needs to sell for, nor does it care how much a seller would like to get for the home.
 This brings us to ego.
 Some sellers want to sell at a certain price because they don’t want to lose money.
 You might think this is greed, but it’s actually ego.
 It’s an ego thing to hold out for break-even or better.
 It feels good to tell people, or yourself, that you didn’t lose money.
 If anything, you made money.

 Sometimes ego can get in the way of a sound financial decision.
 First, you’re not guaranteed to make money on every deal, and it’s not your fault.
 The market can change, the economy can change, and demographics can change.
 All are beyond your control.
 You win some, you lose some.
 And nobody else really cares how you did except yourself.